Gunit910/Library/README.md

 # Library
-This an "online bookstore system" project for COEN-6312.
+This is an "online bookstore system" project for COEN-6312.